polterguy/magic.endpoint/README.md

 ```

 This endpoint/slot will semantically traverse your endpoints, recursively loading up all Hyperlambda
-files from disc, that are resolved from a valid URL, and return meta information about the file/endpoint
+files from disc that are resolved from a valid URL, and return meta information about the file/endpoint
 back to the caller.
 This allows the system to easily figure out things such as the following about
 your endpoints.